Central European Football League: Final

-CEFL Bowl XII was played at the Tivoli stadium in Innsbruck on 10 June, where Swarco Raiders overpowered Kragujevac Wild Boars 55–20.
-CEFL Cup finals were played the same day in Kranj, the home of Alp Devils who were shutout by Novi Sad Gat Dukes 0–59.
+CEFL Bowl XII was played at Tivoli Stadion Tirol in Innsbruck on June 10, where Raiders Tirol overpowered the Wild Boars 55–20.

+CEFL Cup Finals were played the same day at FC Naklo in Kranj, where the Kranj Alp Devils were shutout by the Dukes 0–59.
+In addition, the Blue Dragons took home third after taking down the Spartans 14–0.